An easy tomato basil soup recipe for one that takes just ten minutes to make and calls for six simple ingredients.

 Instructions

 - In a saucepan, heat the olive oil over medium heat.
-Add the garlic and onion and cook them in the garlic for a minute, or until fragrant.
-Add the tomatoes and stock.
+Add the garlic, onion, and tomato paste and cook them for a minute or until fragrant.
+Add the tomatoes and broth.
 Simmer the soup for five minutes.

 - Puree the soup using an immersion blender or transfer it to a stand blender.
 Add the basil, stir, season with salt to taste, and serve.